HL7/fhircast-docs/docs/specification/STU1.md

 New events are proposed in a prescribed format using the [documentation template](../events/template) by submitting a [pull request](https://github.com/fhircast/docs/tree/master/docs/events).
 FHIRcast events are versioned, and mature according to the [Event Maturity Model](#event-maturity-model).

+FHIRcast events are stateless.
+Context changes are a complete replacement of any previously communicated context, not "deltas".
+Understanding an event SHALL not require receiving a previous or future event.

 ### Event Definition Format

 Each event definition, specifies a single event name, a description of the workflow in which the event occurs, and contextual information associated with the event.
 FHIR is the interoperable data model used by FHIRcast.
 The context information associated with an event is communicated as subsets of FHIR resources.
 Event notifications SHALL include the elements of the FHIR resources defined in the context from the event definition.
 Event notification MAY include other elements of these resources.
 The source of these resources is the application's context or the FHIR server.
 The hub SHALL return FHIR resources from the application's context.
 If the resource is not part of the application's context, it SHALL read them from the FHIR server.